thoth-station/template-project/CONTRIBUTING.md

 There's a [pre-commit](https://pre-commit.com) config file in [.pre-commit-config.yaml](.pre-commit-config.yaml).
 To [utilize pre-commit](https://pre-commit.com/#usage), install pre-commit with `pip3 install pre-commit` and then either:

-- `pre-commit install` - to install pre-commit into your [git hooks](https://githooks.com). pre-commit will from now on run all the checkers/linters/formatters on every commit.
-If you later want to commit without running it, just run `git commit` with `-n/--no-verify`.
+- `pre-commit install` - Install pre-commit into your [git hooks](https://githooks.com). pre-commit will run all the checkers/linters/formatters for every commit.
+If you want to commit without running it, just run `git commit` with `-n/--no-verify`.
 - Or if you want to manually run all the checkers/linters/formatters, run `pre-commit run --all-files`.

 Thank you for your interest!